gobstones/gobstones-guidelines/sections/technologies/technologies.md

 `ESLint` uses the concept of plugins and templates, of which we use many to enforce some particular configuration.
 The linter is run by default before any test, and in case of style errors, the tests cannot pass.

 You will find the `ESLint` configuration file, `.eslintrc` at the root of every project.
-Again, it should not be changed unless through updates of `gobstones-scripts`.
+Again, it should not be changed except through updates of `gobstones-scripts`.

-You will usually not require changing these rules, but to understand the basic idea behind the linter, you may read the documentation at [`eslint.org`](https://eslint.org/).
+You will usually not require changing these rules, but to understand the basic idea behind the linter you may read the documentation at [`eslint.org`](https://eslint.org/).
 </details>

 <!----------------------->